Universal Vessel Segmentation for Multi-Modality Retinal Images: Experiments

 \subsubsection{Pipeline}

 In this part, we study how the main components in the proposed pipeline improve the segmentation quality.
 All the experiments in the ablation studies adopt the same training configurations, data augmentations and network structure, unless otherwise stated.
-We first run a baseline experiment where no image translation nor topological learning is applied.
-In another word, we simply train a segmentation model on the DRIVE training set and apply the model to the multi-modality retinal images.
-As shown by \cref{fig:ab_step} and \cref{fig:ab_step_examples}, the performance of the model is very poor.
-After applying the image translation (CycleGAN), the segmentation quality notably improves, especially for the non-CF modalities.
-However, we still observe some results where the vessel boundary is not clear or adjacent vessels are mixing up (\cref{fig:ab_step_examples}).
-After further introducing the topological learning, the model makes clean and accurate segmentation.
+We first run a baseline experiment where neither image translation nor topological learning is applied.
+In other words, we simply train a segmentation model on the DRIVE training set and apply the model to the multi-modality retinal images.
+As shown by \cref{fig:ab_step}, the performance of the model is very poor.
+Both image translation and topological learning improve the performance of the model, while topological learning plays a more dominant role.
+Optimal performance is achieved by using both I2I and topological learning.
+An interesting observation is that, for the FA modality, the vessel color is inverted and the model tends to predict the boundary of the vessels as foreground rather than the vessel itself, resulting in a `sandwich' pattern.
+No other domain adaptation method can resolve this issue except for the proposed topological learning (\cref{fig:DA_FA}).